 There are sensitive nerves in your skin, especially in the sensitive areas like the groin, inner thighs, and inner biceps.

-So how do you get rid of the pain and strengthen the skin for a pain-free pole dance experience you might ask?
+So how do you get rid of the pain and bruising from pole burn and strengthen the skin for a pain-free pole dance experience you might ask?

-Practice.
-Those nerves will desensitize with time and practice.
+Tip 1#: Practice.
+Those painful nerves will desensitize with time and practice.

 Nerves will desensitize with time and consistency.
 Practice your pole moves until your skin has had enough, even if it’s only 5 minutes.
 This time frame will be different for everybody.
 Then repeat at least 3 times a week.
 At about the 6-8 week mark, you will feel better and notice that you can do some pole sits pain-free.

 There are some exercises you can do to deliberately challenge the strength of the skin and work to desensitize those nerves.

 For beginners, doing scissor plank pole sits on the pole or down the pole (as shown in the picture to the left) will definitely help the inner thighs strengthen and desensitize.
 Here is a video tutorial on how to do the Plank Scissor Pole Move =>

 You can do this by sitting on the pole in a pike position.
 The gently scissor the legs while rocking the hips from side to side.
 If the left leg is higher than the right in the scissor, then shift the hips to the right so the left inner thigh firmly presses against the pole, intensifying the grip.